Brian-ED/raylibAPL/testing/coverage.md

   One example plays music.

 ## Tests
+The following list of tests each describe an environment where the testcases have been done on, aswell as the result.

 A **test** needs to specify, if available:
 - raylibAPL commit or version.
 - Whether you're running in a reproducible environment or not.
 Examples of reproducible would be inside docker or nix.
 - OS, and it's version.
 - Dyalog APL interpreter version.
+- The result, or "success" if the result is exactly as specified in the testcase.

 A **test** can optionally also specifiy:
 - Hardware information.
 For example Lenovo-Yoga-C940-14IIL.